AwesomesauceLabs/piglet-manual/index.md

 In addition, please note the following "gotchas" when installing DracoUnity:

 * DracoUnity requires Unity 2019.3+.
-The provided installer link does not enforce this, but if you attempt to use a Unity version older than 2019.3, you will get errors about invalid `.meta` file format.
+If you attempt to use a Unity version older than 2019.3, you will get errors about invalid `.meta` file format.
 * When building for the PC/Standalone platform, remember to change `Architecture` from `x86` to `x86_64`.
 Otherwise, the native DLL for DracoUnity (`draco_unity.dll`) will not be included in the build, and you may get a `DllNotFoundException` when you run your application.

 ```{#lst:manifest-json-dracounity .json}